NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/lecture.md

 ## NGS Platforms Summary

-Here we are just providing an overview of read lengths, examples of appropriate applications, and instrument names for the biggest sequencing technologies in use today.
+Here is an overview table of read lengths, examples of appropriate applications, and instrument names for the biggest sequencing technologies in use today.

 <img class="center" style="display: block;margin-left: auto; margin-right: auto; max-width:75%" src="lecture_assets/platforms_table.png">